 - Clock Controls how quickly video pixels are displayed across the video page.
 Changes made to clock settings cause the video image to stretch or shrink horizontally.
 Odd number settings are recommended.
 Under most circumstances this setting should not be changed because the autodetect is usually quite accurate. - Phase Phase values range from 0 to 31 and will wrap around.
-Stop at the phase value that produces the best video image for the active target server. - Color Settings -Gain control can be thought of as contrast adjustment.
+Stop at the phase value that produces the best video image for the active target server. - a.
+Color Settings -Gain control can be thought of as contrast adjustment.
+Offset control can be thought of as brightness adjustment. - Select the Link Color Controls checkbox to make all slide adjusters move in unison when any one option is moved. - Red Gain Controls the amplification of the red signal. - Red Offset Controls the bias of the red signal. - Green Gain Controls the amplification of the green signal. - Green Offset Controls the bias of the green signal. - Blue Gain Controls the amplification of the blue signal. - Blue Offset Controls the bias of the blue signal. - Color Settings Gain control can be thought of as contrast adjustment.
 Offset control can be thought of as brightness adjustment.